cake-tech/cakewallet-guides/docs/bugs-service-status/why_am_i_getting_an_error.md

 This is a rare Monero wallet-deamon communication error.
 Please first try using a different node and restarting the app.

 You should also try turning off Tor or your VPN, and seeing if the issue persists.

+### Error: Invalid argument(s): Duplicate TxOut: <txid>:<number>

+This is a rare wallet issue for Bitcoin and Litecoin.

+First, please try force closing and restarting your app.
+If this does not address the issue, please save your mnemonic seed, then delete and [restore the wallet from seed](/docs/basic-features/restore-wallet-from-keys-or-seed/).